How to analyze historical social media metrics

 Your data can also reveal which content formats resonate most with your audience.
 If video posts generate 50% higher engagement than images, prioritize video content.
 Similarly, if polls lead to 35% more interactions, incorporate more of them into your strategy.

 Dive deeper into your audience demographics.
-If your top-performing posts show that 25–34-year-olds engage most with educational carousels, create more content tailored to that age group.
-Review your hashtag performance as well - if #SocialMediaTips drives 15% more clicks than generic tags, make it a regular part of your strategy.
+If your top-performing posts show that one audience segment responds strongly to educational carousels, create more of that format.
+Review your hashtag performance as well.
+If a specific tag repeatedly drives better clicks than generic tags, keep using it.

 Conclusion and Next Steps